noidexe/Enjin-Coin-Documentation/docs/starthere.md

 The most basic way to talk to the Cloud Platform is by using our [GraphQL API](https://graphql.org/learn/).
 If you can use HTTP from your game to talk to a web service, you'll probably be able to talk to your Cloud Platform via this interface.

 ### Editor Tools and Runtime APIs
 Over time our team of Enjineers will be creating all sorts of tools and APIs for all of the most frequently used game technology out there.
 For now, the focus is on the Unity engine.
 We provide a Unity API, and an editor UI Panel to help you do the most common operations with the ENJ platform.
-If you are not using Unity, you'll want to use the GraphQL API for you game.
+If you are not using Unity, you'll want to use the GraphQL API for your game.

 ![Unity SDK Screenshot](../docs/images/unity_login_page.png)